SerenaRoncagliolo/Exp_Robotics_Lab3/README.md

     <img src="images/draft_architecture.png" width="600" height="">
 </a>
 </p>
+**ROS Packages**
+* **move_base package**:
+  * The move_base ROS node belongs to the [navigations stack ](http://wiki.ros.org/navigation) .
+It allows ROS to interface with the navigation stack of a robot
+  * This package provides an implementation of an _action_ that, given a goal in the world, will attempt to reach it with a mobile base.
+It links together a _global_ and _local_ planner accomplish global navigation.
+  * The navigation stack uses two constmaps to store information about the obstacle in the environment: _global planning_ and _local planning_.
+  * _global planning_ is used to create long-term plans over the entire environment, it configuration parameters are saved in _global_costmap_params.yaml_.
+They define what coordinate frame the costmap should run in, such as for example the robot frame.
+  *  _local planning_ is used mainly for _obstacle avoidance_.
+Its parameters are saved in _local_costmap_params.yaml_
+  *  Both costmaps present some common configuration parameters which are saved in _costmap_common_params.yaml_
+  *  The _base_local_planner_ is instead responsible for computing velocity commands to send to the mobile base of the robot.
+It configuration parameters are saved in base_local_planner_params.yaml_
+  *  Parameters were set following documentation for the navigation stack available at this [link](http://wiki.ros.org/navigation/Tutorials/RobotSetup)

 **Components**
 * **Behavior Command Manager:** this component simulate the Finite State Machine (FSM) and control the switching between the hree robot behaviors described in details in the section **State Machine**: